mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

-It should be noted that making pointer null after delete hides the double-delete problem explained in the previous section.
-And it has no effect on other pointers pointing to the same deleted memory.
-Some people don't like this convention read <a href="https://stackoverflow.com/questions/4190703/is-it-safe-to-delete-a-null-pointer">here</a>.
+It should be noted that making a pointer null after delete hides the double-delete problem explained in the previous section.
+And it does not affect other pointers pointing to the same deleted memory.
+Some people don't like this convention read [here](https://stackoverflow.com/questions/4190703/is-it-safe-to-delete-a-null-pointer).